Day Job View: Been There Done That

 — Charles Dickens, David Copperfield

--- The long awaited video from the Inventors Society of South Florida's Annual EXPO “Resources 2012” is now accessible: www.inventorssociety.net but for your convenience here is the direct link RESOURCES 2012
+-- The long awaited video from the Inventors Society of South Florida's Annual EXPO “Resources 2013" is now accessible: www.inventorssociety.net

 The show was a huge success and the video turned out great!

 -- --> "It must be, isn't it amazing?" --